 As a result of the initial negative economic impacts and uncertainties caused by the COVID-19 pandemic, Wild Animal - Georgia and Wild Animal - Missouri each applied for Paycheck Protection Program ("PPP") loans.
 On April 14, 2020 and April 16, 2020, the Company received two unsecured PPP loans totaling \$188,087.
 The PPP was established under the Coronavirus Aid, Relief, and Economic Security (CARES) Act, which was signed into law on March 27, 2020, and is administered by the U.S. Small Business Administration (the "SBA").
 The term of the PPP loans was two years, with an interest rate of 1.0% per annum.
-All payments were deferred for the first twelve months of these PPP loans, with accrued interest being added 1 to the principal during the payment deferral period.
+All payments were deferred for the first twelve months of these PPP loans, with accrued interest being added to the principal during the payment deferral period.
 Under the terms of the CARES Act, some or all the PPP loan proceeds were eligible to be forgiven, based on use for specified purposes, subject to limitations and ongoing rulemaking by the SBA.
 The Company applied for forgiveness of the full amount of both the Wild Animal - Georgia and Wild Animal - Missouri PPP loans in March 2021.
 Effective March 29, 2021, the SBA approved the Forgiveness Application for Wild Animal - Georgia, resulting in a gain on extinguishment of debt totaling \$125,371 during the three month period ended April 4, 2021.
 Effective May 25, 2021, the SBA approved the Forgiveness Application for Wild Animal - Missouri, resulting in a gain on extinguishment of debt totaling \$125,371 during the three month period ended April 4, 2021.

-Interest expense of \$68,896 and \$91,413 for the three month periods ended January 2, 2022 and January 3, 2021, respectively, includes \$1,472 and \$1,978, respectively, of debt closing costs amortization in each period.
-In addition, interest expense for the three months ended January 2, 2022 including financial lease cost amortization of \$2,011 and interest expense for the three month periods ended January 3, 2021 includes \$4,640 of loan discount amortization.
+Interest expense of \$67,775 and \$84,207 for the three month periods ended April 3, 2022 and April 4, 2021, respectively, includes \$1,472 and \$1,978, respectively, of debt closing costs amortization in each period.
+Interest expense of \$136,671 and \$175,620 for the six month periods ended April 3, 2022 and April 4, 2021, respectively, includes \$2,944 and \$3,956, respectively, of debt closing costs amortization in each period.
+Interest expense for the three months and six months ended April 3, 2022 also includes financial lease cost amortization of \$3,016 and \$5,027, respectively.
+Interest expense for the three month and six month periods ended April 4, 2021 also includes loan discount amortization of \$4,639 and \$9,279, respectively.